Spinning- Loss of Control

 unsplash-image-69dnQDE5ZsU.jpg

-You may often hear and read of the ‘Standard Spin Recovery’.
 In reality, this is somewhat of a misnomer as the only appropriate spin recovery actions are those which are published and approved for your particular aircraft in the Aircraft Flight Manual / Pilots Operating Handbook.

-Whether you are flying an aircraft certified for intentional spinning or not, it is important you read up on what the correct actions are for your particular variant and type of aircraft if they are published.
+Whether you are flying an aircraft certified for intentional spinning or not, it is important you read up on the correct actions for your particular variant and type of aircraft if they are published.

 Here is a typical spin recovery technique from the Firefly T67M: